IoanOik/Peer-to-Peer-Network/README.md

 3. Run the sequencer: ./sequencer.exe
 4. Run the peers: ./peer.exe [sequencer ip address] [sequencer port]
-5. Interact with the network: Follow the instuctions provided by the command line interface on peer program
+5. Interact with the network: Follow the instructions provided by the command line interface on peer program

 ## Code Structure